kylemettling/BaseballPitchGuesser/README.md

 - Requests for player (done!), team and ballpark images
 - Requests for current player stats (match ups)
 - Requests for current pitcher's pitch repertoire
-- Reworking of UI, card approach
+- Reworking of UI, card approach (in progress)
 - OVERHAUL to React/Node.js
+- Progress API depth for in progress

 ## Keep Exploring: